 Do political rallies count as government meetings?

-We encourage students to be active politically, but rallies do not count as government meetings.
+We encourage students to be active politically, but rallies do not count as government meetings nor do they count as cultural events.
 City council, zoning commission, and school board are some examples of what would count.
 We want for students to see government in action with agendas, discussions, and voting.